cvvergara/OSGeoLive-doc/ko/overview/52nSOS_overview.rst

 Web Service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The 52°North :doc:`Sensor Observation Service (SOS) <../standards/sos_overview>` supports reading of live and archived data captured by in-situ and remote sensors.
+The 52°North |sos_standards| supports reading of live and archived data captured by in-situ and remote sensors.
 A sensor may be a camera on a satellite or a water level meter in a stream.

 .. image:: /images/screenshots/1024x768/52n_sos_overview.png
   :scale: 60 %